msalemor/kubecluster/README.md

 - Lastest Docker CE
 - Latest Kubernetes (kubectl, kubelet and kubeadm)

+## Installation Steps

+On Kmaster and knode:

+1. Install Ubuntu
+2. Update Ubuntu
+3. Install Docker
+4. Install Kubernetes

+On kmaster:

+1. Initialize the cluster using: kubeadm init
+2. Initlialize the POD network

+On knode1 (and any other nodes):

+1. Join the nodes to the cluster using: kubeadm join

+**Note:** specific steps to follow

 ## Ubuntu Installation on kmaster and knode1

 ### Install, Update and Upgrade Ubuntu